eebean2/Target-Case-Study/App/ProductViewer/PROCCESS_LOG.md

 - Due to the time it took to load, and the number of failures loading the images, the image site has been changed to PlaceBeard.it using notag images

+### Sauturday April 18th, Sunday April 19th, and Monday April 20th

+- Rewrote Details to be as much like List as possible (taking advantage of Tempo)
+- Rewrote much of the app as possible to take advantage of Tempo to follow existing patterns
+- Cleaned up CacheManager, rewrote DownloadHelper (now just Downloader)
+- Due to a problem displaying images (I 100% stuck to my guns and it ended up with a problem reloading the collectionview to display images) scroll to reload the images

 # API/ SDK's Used